DISASTER SERVICES

 A Disaster Case Manager helps survivors to develop a realistic long-term recovery plan for recovering from the disaster.
 The disaster case manager also helps identify and facilitate access to appropriate community resources that will support the plan.

-GET STORM RELIEF NOW - Have you been affected by the California Winter Storms 2023?
+Have you been affected by the California Winter Storms 2023?
 And you live in Sacramento or Amador Counties?
-You may qualify for Disaster Case Management.
+You may qualify for our Disaster Case Management.

 Disaster Case Managers can help you: